statusunknown418/WEB_FRE/README.md

 ---
 # Starting on HTML5
 * HTML5
-    - A: Tags ->
+    - A : Tags

-    hr and br serve as the same but hr inserts a line breaker
+    1. Hr and br serve as the same but hr inserts a line breaker

-    - B : Links ->
+    - B : Links

-    Used to referentiate Stylesheets
+    1. < link > is used to referentiate Stylesheets

-    - C
+    2. < a > tag is used for real hyperlinks